sermant-io/Sermant-website/docs/en/document/plugin/service-registry.md

 ## Function

-The service registration plug-in can achieve registration migration and dual registration in a non-intrusive way.
-Microservices originally registered in mainstream registries such as Eureka, Nacos, Zookeeper and Consul can be non-intrusively registered in [ServiceComb](https://github.com/apache/servicecomb-service-center) Or [Nacos](https://nacos.io/) On the, you can also control whether or not to register with the original registration center through the switch.
+The service registration plug-in has the ability to achieve registration migration in a non-intrusive way.
+Microservices originally registered in mainstream registries such as Eureka, Nacos, Zookeeper and Consul can be non-intrusively registered in [ServiceComb](https://github.com/apache/servicecomb-service-center) based on dual registration or single registration mode Or [Nacos](https://nacos.io/) On.

 ## Parameter Configuration

 ### Sermant-agent configuration

-Service registry plugin requires configuring the service metadata (application, project, version, environment, other metadata) in Sermant-agent, refer to [Sermant-agent User Manual](docs/en/document/user-guide/sermant-agent.md#sermant-agent-parameter-configuration).
+Service registry plugin requires configuring the service metadata (application, project, version, environment, other metadata) in Sermant-agent, refer to [Sermant-agent User Manual](../user-guide/sermant-agent.md#sermant-agent-parameter-configuration).

 - service.meta.application: application/group, service discovery is only possible for microservices that belong to the same application.